Lab Chairs

 Prof. Inbal Yahav

 Prof. Inbal Yahav is an accomplished expert in developing ML and NLP architectures with a background in CS and data mining.
 Her work is driven by a passion for interdisciplinary research, leading to exciting collaborations with the Department of Law and Middle East Studies.
 Prof. Yahav is also one of the authors of the textbook "Machine Learning for Business Analytics: Concepts, Techniques, and Applications in R".
 As a trusted Data Science consultant, she works with leading organizations such as the Bank of Israel, Midgam Research & Consulting Ltd., and the Ministry of Education.
+Prof. Yahav also serves in the advisory board of 8sense and 42a.

 Prof. Tomer Geva